dell-democenter/dell-democenter.github.io/0499/Readme.md

 ```
 - wait 1-2 minutes and try to login in UI again

+## WAC vm is not running
+- open the failover cluster manager and navigate to hv-cluster > roles
+- right click "SCVMM wac resources" navigate to "more actions" > "delete saved state"
+- delete the save state and start the wac vm

 ## vm's did not get DHCP ip adress
 - networking issue in the underlying democenter infrastructure.
 - cancel the lab and deploy a new one